MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ms.localizationpriority: high
 ---

-# The new Microsoft Teams desktop client
+# The new Microsoft Teams desktop client (preview)

 - [How to roll out new Teams](#how-to-roll-out-new-teams)
 - [What's available in new Teams](#whats-available-in-the-new-teams)

-The new Microsoft Teams, the latest version of the Microsoft Teams desktop client is now available.
-New Teams has been rebuilt from the ground up, and you can now preview the next evolution of Microsoft Teams.
+The new Microsoft Teams, the latest version of the Microsoft Teams desktop client is now available for preview.
+New Teams has been rebuilt from the ground up and offers:

 - Better performance
 - Lower CPU, memory usage, and disk space consumption